John Kuzhinapurath: Early life

 Kuzhinapurath was born on 6 July 1904 at Omallur near Pathanamthitta, Kerala, India.
 He was the youngest child of Pakalomattom Kuzhinapurath Eapen and Kocheetha.
 He had his primary education in Government Middle School at Pathanamthitta.
-He was ordained deacon by the Orthodox Catholicos Mar Baselios in 1919.
+He was ordained deacon by the Orthodox Metropolitan Mar Baselios in 1919.
 Then he studied for priesthood at M.D.
 Seminary, Kottayam, Kerala.
 Kuzhinapurath continued his secular studies at St. Thomas High School, Pala, Kerala.
 He completed his intermediate education at C.M.S College, Kottayam.

 Monastic practice

 Kuzhinapurath joined the Bethany Ashram, the monastic order founded by Archbishop Mar Ivanios.
 He made his first monastic profession and Mar Ivanios ordained him priest in 1929.
 Kuzhinapurath followed Mar Ivanios and reunited with the Catholic Church on 20 September 1930.

 He had a monastic formation of one year in the Carmelite Monastery at Trivandrum.
 He served the Bethany Ashram as novice master and Superior General.
 He worked in several mission centers at Thiruvalla and Trivandrum.
 His mission work was mainly among the underprivileged of the society.
 He worked as the chaplain of TB Sanatorium at Pulayanarkotta.
 He cycled several kilometers every day to do missionary and charitable work.
 He started the prayer centre at the T. B. Sanitorium at Pulayanarkotta, Trivandrum.
-He founded the famous St. Jude's Shrine at Vettinadu, Trivandrum by the side of Kerala State High Way, SH 220.
+He founded the famous St. Jude's Shrine at Vettinadu, Trivandrum by the side of Kerala State High Way, SH 1.

 He wrote the book Sahana Yanjgam (Sacrificial Suffering).

 Kuzhinapurath died on 28 January 1994.

 The Bethany Ashram published a special issue of Bethany Sabdam, a compilation of memories about Kuzhinapurath in 1995.